johnhenriksson/johnhenrikssonblog/content/blog/2025/block-youtube-shorts-on-network/index.md

 apt install nginx
 ```

-Add this to /etc/nginx/nginx.conf (I've copied this from the excellent guide)
+Add this to /etc/nginx/nginx.conf - I've copied this from the excellent [guide mentioned at the start](https://dealancer.medium.com/blocking-youyube-shorts-with-nginx-and-nextdns-c2ccb0ff5452)
 ```bash
 # Use DNS server to resolve IP address of a domain
 resolver 8.8.8.8 8.8.4.4 valid=300s;